shaloo/docs.arcana/docs/ca/ca-demo.md

   root_rel_path: ..
 ---

-# Demos
+# Wallet Demo

-We've built Arcana Chain Abstraction demos for several Web3 apps.
-In these PoCs the chain Abstraction protocol is part of Arcana's standalone wallet.

-The CA SDK encapsulates the same functionality for any Web3 dApp.
+To showcase the unified balance feature, we've built chain abstraction into Arcana's standalone Web3 wallet.
+Click on the tab below to view the demo video for these supported apps:

 === "Aave"